 Attendance Policy.
 Residents are expected to be on-site at a Cleveland Clinic rotation during the hours of 8:00 am - 5pm, Monday through Friday, unless otherwise designated in their rotation/clinical schedule.
 There will be various training activities that begin prior to 8:00 am or end after 5 pm and these will be communicated with the resident in advance.
-Most psychology groups take place during the early evenings and therefore, during the time residents are participating in a group, they will be expected to be on-site for one evening per week.
 An occasional emergency or unanticipated event may require the resident to stay later than expected and previously communicated time, but this should not be the norm.
-Pagers will be provided to residents and they are expected to respond to all pages promptly during these hours, but are not expected to respond to pages or communications outside of these hours or when on an approved absence.
+Pagers will be provided to residents, and they are expected to respond to all pages promptly during these hours, but are not expected to respond to pages or communications outside of these hours or when on an approved absence.

 Absence Policy and Procedure.
-Residents are expected to communicate any absence in which they are not on-site during the above expected hours to both the Clinical Training Director and the specific rotation supervisor overseeing those hours.
+Residents are expected to communicate any absence in which they are not on-site during the above expected hours to both the Clinical Training Director and the specific rotation supervisor overseeing those hours as well as the residency coordinator.
 Depending on the rotation/location, residents may be allowed to arrive late or leave early if patients are not specifically scheduled, but this still needs to be communicated the above persons.

 Any time that the resident will be absent for greater than or equal to a half-day, a formal PTO (paid time off)/absence request is required.
-Every attempt should be made for PTO requests to be submitted with at least 30 days advance notice in order to minimize patient impact, and requests may not be granted if not made within this 30 day timeframe.
-Paid Time Off is accrued during the employment of the resident at the rate of 7.08 hours per pay period.
-This will ultimately amount to a total of approximately 20 days for vacation, sick, and professional time in addition to the 7 standard Cleveland Clinic recognized holidays.
-If time off is requested exceeding the amount of time that has been accrued, it may be granted as un-paid time off at the discretion of the Clinical Training Director, not to exceed a total of 20 days total during the duration of the program.
+Every attempt should be made for PTO requests to be submitted with at least 30 days advance notice to minimize patient impact, and requests may not be granted if not made within this 30-day timeframe.
+A total of 20 PTO days are provided for vacation, sick, and professional time, in addition to the 6 standard Cleveland Clinic recognized holidays.
+If time off is requested exceeding the amount of time available, it may be granted as un-paid time off at the discretion of the Clinical Training Director, not to exceed a total of 20 days total during the duration of the program.
 Any unused PTO will be paid out at the end of the resident's employment.

-MedHub is used to formally request all PTO/absence requests, which will then be sent to the department administrator for approval.
+The Medhub system is used to formally request all PTO/absence requests, which will then be sent to the department coordinator for approval.
 Additional approval may be required by the Clinical Training Director in some circumstances (e.g. less than 30 days advance notice, not enough accrued PTO, etc.).
-In addition to the ARMS submission, residents are also required to notify the Clinical Training Director of any advance absences (including those <0.5 day in duration) via an Outlook Calendar request.
+In addition to the MedHub submission, residents are also required to notify the Clinical Training Director of any advance absences (including those <0.5 day in duration) via an Outlook Calendar request.
 Absences that occur without advance notice (e.g. illness) can be communicated to the Clinical Training Director via email, voicemail, or pager.

 Remote Access.
 Residents will have access to Cleveland Clinic Four Corners site, which will allow limited off-site access to protected internal data, including EPIC and Outlook access.
-This option will allow for some documentation and communications to occur when the resident is off-site, but should not take away from the time they are scheduled to be on-site.
+This option will allow for some documentation and communications to occur when the resident is off-site but should not take away from the time they are scheduled to be on-site.
 Refer to Cleveland Clinic Institutional Policy on how to safeguard patient data.